housing37/defi-arb/SOLIDITY_KB.md

     In Solidity, there are various function modifiers and decorators that can change the behavior of a function.
 Here's a list of some common ones:

     1. Visibility Modifiers:
-       - `public`: The function can be called from anywhere.
+       - `public`: The function can be called from anywhere (internal & extrenal).
+            - auto-generates a getter function with the same name to allow access to the state variable's value from outside the contract.
+            - May have higher gas costs for external calls due to the additional context-switching overhead.
        - `internal`: The function can only be called from within the current contract or derived contracts.
        - `external`: The function can be called from outside the contract and other contracts.
+            - more gas-efficient when called externally: skips the context-switching overhead associated with internal function calls.
        - `private`: The function can only be called from within the current contract.
        - `virutal`: function can be overridden
             "When a function is marked as virtual in a base contract, it means that the function can be overridden by functions with the same signature in derived contracts"